 Knowing that attention deficit disorder is the underlying cause of certain difficulties can provide emotional relief and clarity.
 It can help them and their families understand that their struggles are not due to laziness or lack of effort but are related to a neurodevelopmental disorder that can be managed with appropriate support.

 Symptoms can impact various aspects of their life, including social interactions.
-A diagnosis can help our client and her famiy educate peers, teachers, and friends about their challenges, fostering a more supportive and understanding social environment.
+A diagnosis can help our client and her family educate peers, teachers, and friends about their challenges, fostering a more supportive and understanding social environment.
 Knowing that there is a neurological basis for their challenges can help girls with ADHD develop a more positive self-image.
 It can reduce feelings of frustration and self-blame and encourage a mindset focused on finding effective strategies for success.

 Parental Guidance Through Testing for ADHD in Girls